johneckberg/notes/swe_2410/midterm_notes.md

     - Functional coupling:

 ## review design patterns
 - null object; exists in a place where theres an option to do something but the specific class cannot do it; like a sedan with a plow. it would have a null plow.
+Maybe a blank button panel on a car would fit that as well?
 - Singleton; only one of something can exist, and it must be Unique instance!
 - im confused on how this is different than a unique attribute? like couldn't you say an engine "has-a" serial number? (engine is wrong) Two cars might share the same type of engine, all engines have a unique serial number. employee id is also a good example of the singleton.
 Its just that the thing is has needs to be unique
 - strategy pattern; A list of specific types of algorithm/ behaviors that are interchangeable.
 - get more comfortable with the difference between adapter vs decorator decorator is dressing someone up as somebody else; adaptor is dressing someone up as a horse.
 Adapter changes the interface of an object to adapt it to another interface.
 A decorator has the same interface of the thing it decorates, it just adds new functionality.
 The adapter adapts a class to work with a new interface
+- Observer pattern

 ## UML diagramming and sequence diagramming, ensure you know how the relationships and how they are represented